sukcinitas/dc-shopping-list-api/README.md

   - `npm start` - to run the app
   - `npm run dev` - to run the app on [localhost:8000](http://localhost:8080/) using nodemon

----

-## Notes

-- Implement user registration and authentication.
-Now all requests belong to default user.